bmarshall/slash-line-component/README.md

 # How to use the compiled slash-line-component
 Once compiled *list/SlashLine.js* can then be copied into your web app and loaded via a script tag.
 Once loaded the components class will be attached to the window using the name specified in the package.json file as a namespace.
 In this case window.SlashLine.

-Once the script is loaded you can buid an instance of the component like this:
+Once the script is loaded you can build an instance of the component like this:
 ```javascript
 new window.SlashLine({
             // initial set of props